Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Run-Management.md

 ### Tasks

-This tab is only visible to users of SpiraPlan.
+This tab is only visible to users of SpiraPlan or SpiraTeam.
 It shows the list of tasks associated with the current test run.
 Tasks can only be added to a test run created from an exploratory test case.
 These tasks will have been logged during the execution of the test.

 ![](img/Test_Case_Management_209.png)